-The present century is witnessing an ongoing global urban transformation.
+The present century is witnessing a global urban transformation.
 Urban centers became the drivers of economic growth in the post-industrial world.
 The economies of scale worked with large populations inviting synergy which has and continues to facilitate the urban growth process.
 Consequently, the twentieth century witnessed a massive urban transition so much so that at the turn of the century, the world urban population crossed the 50% mark .

 By the year 2014, 54% of world’s population is living in urban areas .
 The first fourteen years of the twenty first century have therefore clarified that this century is going to be the epitome of the Urban Age.
 At the same time, urbanisation has now become an integral part and the central focus of economic development.
 Consequently, managing urban growth has increased in both scope and complexity and has become one of the most important challenges of the 21st century .